 international reference; budget impact-based; or a blend of multiple methodologies.
-The draft action plan also notes additional factors to be considered when setting a UPL including any information gathered during the cost review study process or the policy review process; utilization in government-sponsored health plans; the amount of direct government purchases; net prices for government-sponsored health plans; total out-of-pocket costs for government-sponsored health plans; current coverage status of the drug in government-sponsored health plans; the number of prescriptions paid through the State Medicaid program; the number of patients for the drug helped through the State Medicaid program; any budget impact analysis; comparisons of health system costs to research and develop cost; life cycle revenue analysis; and any information that can be derived from the manipulation, aggregation, calculation, and comparison of any available information.
-The Board will vote on whether to adopt the plan at its next meeting.32
+The draft action plan also notes additional factors to be considered when setting a UPL including any information gathered during the cost review study process or the policy review process; utilization in government-sponsored health plans; the amount of direct government purchases; net prices for government-sponsored health plans; total out-of-pocket costs for government-sponsored health plans; current coverage status of the drug in government-sponsored health plans; the number of prescriptions paid through the State Medicaid program; the number of patients for the drug helped through the State Medicaid program; the total amount paid for the drug through the State Medicaid program; any budget impact analysis; comparisons of health system costs to research and develop cost; life cycle revenue analysis; and any information that can be derived from the manipulation, aggregation, calculation, and comparison of any available information.
+The Board will vote on whether to adopt the plan at its next meeting.